top of page

 5. No Protection for Vulnerable Loved Ones

 Wills can include trusts or special provisions for loved ones with disabilities, financial vulnerabilities, or addiction issues.
-Without a Will, they may receive a lump sum outright, which could jeopardise their benefits or wellbeing.
+Without a Will, they might receive a lump sum outright, jeopardising their benefits or wellbeing.

 6. Tax Inefficiency

 A professionally drafted Will can help minimise your Inheritance Tax liability.
-Without one, your estate could be subject to more tax than necessary – meaning less goes to your loved ones, and more to HMRC.
+Without one, your estate could be subject to more tax than necessary.
+This means less goes to your loved ones and more to HMRC.

 Life Case Scenario: Sarah & Mark – 15 Years Together, But No Will